-Essentially, the monitoring entity over the boards’ decision in merger decisions, is executed by the market and not necessarily the shareholders.
-Even without the need of shareholders’ approval, the market itself functions as a monitoring mechanism.
-The market itself would hold boards accountable for bad decision-making even without shareholder approval.
-The reputation of boards that have pushed for a certain deal, but a better deal emerged, would be tainted.
-There is ample evidence that the market for board members is sensitive to tainted reputation, and increases the likelihood that such board members would not hold on to their seats, diminish their chances of being nominated to serve on boards in other companies and impact their potential compensation as well.
-As they push to a greater extent the suboptimal deal, the more their reputation would be tainted.
-But when they really push hard to promote a certain transaction—agreeing to a complete lockup of the transaction including the omission of a fiduciary out—they shield themselves from the monitoring level of the market, and reduce their accountability.
-Even if it is a bad deal, it is most likely that it will never be known by anyone: because of the complete lock-up, it is most likely that no better offer will emerge.
-This is the central problem we think the Omnicare ruling is addressing.
+Essentially, it is the market, and not necessarily the shareholders, that monitors the board in merger decisions.
+Even without the need for shareholders’ approval, the market itself functions as a monitoring mechanism, holding boards accountable for bad decision-making.
+The reputation of boards that have pushed for a certain deal where a better deal subsequently emerged, would be tainted.
+There is ample evidence that the market for board members is sensitive to tainted reputations, which would increase the likelihood that such board members would not hold on to their seats, diminish their chances of being nominated to serve on the boards of other companies, and impact their potential compensation.
+The more that board members push for a suboptimal deal, the more their reputation would be tainted.
+But when they really push hard to promote a certain transaction—agreeing to a complete lockup of the transaction including the omission of a fiduciary out clause—they shield themselves from monitoring by the market and reduce their accountability.
+Even if it is a bad deal, it is most likely that this will never be made known: because of the complete lock-up, it is most likely that no better offer will emerge.
+This is the central problem that we believe the Omnicare ruling is addressing.
 There is no reason to think that an agreement with a complete lock-up is bad for the company.
-As noted above, it certainly is possible that the acquirer values the certainty to a greater extent than the company and its shareholders value the exit option, and the compensation offered for a complete lock-up is worthwhile for the company and the shareholders.
-Even if the complete lock-up may be worthwhile in the specific case, it would cause losing the central mechanism for monitoring crucial decisions of the board.
-Such complete ban is similar to other cogent features of corporate law, which does not enable opting-out from certain corporate governance features, even though shareholders may be interested in opting-out because the cost of the element is greater than its benefit.
+As noted above, it is certainly possible that the acquirer values the certainty to a greater extent than the company and its shareholders value the exit option, and the compensation offered for a complete lock-up is worthwhile for the company and its shareholders.
+Even if a complete lock-up may be worthwhile in a specific case, it would remove the central mechanism for monitoring crucial decisions by the board.
+Such a complete ban is similar to other cogent features of corporate law, which does not enable companies to opt out of certain corporate governance features, even though shareholders may be interested in opting out because the cost of the element is greater than its benefit.
 For instance, shareholders cannot eliminate the existence of a board, even if they think its cost is greater than its benefit.
-The reason for these cogent rules is the basic feature of corporate law that agents have to be monitored.
+The reason for these rules is the basic feature of corporate law that agents should be monitored.
 This justification applies also to the decision-making of boards, especially in crucial endgame decisions.
-Such decision-making should be monitored.
 As explained above, the most effective mechanism for monitoring such board decisions is the market.
-This is an additional and important reason for the Omnicare ruling: the board’s decision has to be effectively monitored by the market.
-In order to maintain the decision’s exposure to the market, the board cannot completely lock-up its decision by the exclusion of a fiduciary out provision.
+This is an additional and important reason for the Omnicare ruling: the board’s decision should be effectively monitored by the market.
+The board is not permitted to completely lock-up its decision by the exclusion of a fiduciary out provision in order to maintain exposure to monitoring by the market.